sjc5/hwy/README.md

 ## What is Hwy?

 At its core, Hwy is a server-rendered, multi-page app framework for NodeJS.
-It's built on top of h3, the server behind Nuxt and SolidStart, and it uses React to render JSX on the server.
+Hwy is built on top of <a href="https://h3.unjs.io" target="_blank">h3</a> (the core server framework behind Nuxt and SolidStart), esbuild, and React.

 If you want to upgrade beyond an MPA pattern, Hwy has first-class support for both React and HTMX on the client.
 This means you can build a full-featured SPA with Hwy, or you can build a traditional MPA, or you can build something in between.